Seastarinteractive/seadex/uniswap-interface-moonbeam/README.md

 ## Moonbase Alpha Addresses

-To make the interface work with your Moonbase Alpha deployment, you need to modify the `./src/moonbase_address.json`.
+To make the interface work with your Moonbase Alpha deployment, you need to modify the `./src/moonbase_address.json` and `./src/moonriver_address.json`.
 Also make sure that you modify the addresses in the SDK repo.

 On Moonbase Alpha, these are the following addresses: